Nigel Adams joined the firm as Head of Dispute Resolution in February 2022.

 Other areas of expertise:

 - Classic cars: Nigel has developed a specialist practice regarding title to and provenance of classic cars.
 He has acted in cases involving iconic vehicles such as DB range Aston Martins, a Bugatti Type 35 and a pre-war Mercedes-Benz racing car.
+See more about classic car disputes and litigation.

 - Civil Fraud: victims of fraud regularly instruct Nigel for advice on bringing claims to remedy their loss.